 Teens are most influenced by their peers in high school.

-A confident passanger can prevent a crash before it starts.
+A confident passenger can prevent a crash before it starts.

 When speaking up becomes normal, distraction and speed drop.